Royal entry: Origins and development

 "On April 5... at twilight, the king with the newly elected Count William, marquis of Flanders, came into our town at Bruges.
 The canons of Saint Donatian had come forth to meet them, bearing relics of the saints and welcoming the king and new count joyfully in a solemn procession worthy of a king.
 On April 6... the king and count assembled with their knights and ours, with the citizens and many Flemings in the usual field where reliquaries and relics of the saints had been collected.
 And when silence had been called for, the charter of the liberty of the church and of the privileges of Saint Donatian was read aloud before all...
 There was also read the little charter of agreement between the count and our citizens...
 Binding themselves to accept this condition, the king and count took an oath on the relics of saints in the hearing of the clergy and people".

+In England, the first pre-coronation royal entry was staged in 1377 for the 10 year-old Richard II, and fulfilled the dual purpose of enhancing the image of the boy-king and reconciling the crown with the economically powerful City of London.
+The grand cavalcade through the streets was accompanied by the public conduits running with wine and a featured large temporary castle representing New Jerusalem.
+The success of the event set a precedent that was to continue at English coronations until well into the 17th-century.

-The procession of a new Pope to Rome was known as a possesso.
-A ruler with a new spouse would also receive an Entry.
+The procession of a new pope to Rome was known as a possesso.
+A ruler with a new spouse would also receive an entry.
 The entry of Queen Isabeau of Bavaria into Paris in 1389 was described by the chronicler Froissart.
-The Entries of Charles IX of France and his Habsburg queen, Elizabeth of Austria, into Paris, March 1571, had been scheduled for Charles alone in 1561, for the entrate were typically celebrated towards the beginning of a reign, but the French Wars of Religion had made such festivities inappropriate, until the peace that followed the Peace of Saint-Germain-en-Laye signed in August 1570.
+The entries of Charles IX of France and his Habsburg queen, Elizabeth of Austria, into Paris, March 1571, had been scheduled for Charles alone in 1561, for the entrate were typically celebrated towards the beginning of a reign, but the French Wars of Religion had made such festivities inappropriate, until the peace that followed the Peace of Saint-Germain-en-Laye signed in August 1570.